 an assistance dog just because they assist you in some way.

-If your dog has been trained or is being trained by one of the prescribed organisations listed below, then it may already be an assistance dog for the purposes of the Dog Act 1976 and will have public access rights.
+If your dog has been trained or is being trained by one of the prescribed organisations listed at the top of this page, then it may already be an assistance dog for the purposes of the Dog Act 1976 and will have public access rights.
 The dog must have been

 assessed or is being assessed as competent to be an assistance dog by a person in an official capacity on behalf of these organisations.

 If this applies to your situation, then contact the prescribed organisation who trained or assessed your dog, or the person or body who authorised your approval under another law, to discuss your dog's public access rights.